Research & Development

 HEAL's eXperience Matrix posits that experiences can be categorized into discrete energy levels, denoted as n=1,2, and 3.
 Each level represents a distinct type of attention and energy expenditure:

 Feeling: This level – n=1 - has the least energy.
-Feelings are non-selective, open, receptive, and lack specific direction.
+Feelings are non-selective, open, receptive, and non-directive.
 This can be compared to a scalar field in physics, characterized by waves and vibrations (frequency).
 Feelings are subtle, involving an awareness of one’s internal state and the environment without focusing on specific details.
 We appreciate our feelings with open attention.

 Embodying: This intermediate level – n=2 - combines or superposes aspects of both feeling and thinking.
 In quantum theory, superposition allows particles to exist in multiple states simultaneously.
 Similarly, n=2 facilitates a seamless transformation between the tangible (thinking) and intangible (feeling).
-It integrates both fields, providing a natural balance where experiences are embodied and fluid.
-This is our body’s perspective, wherein everything happens simultaneously.
+It allows the integration of both fields, facilitating a natural balance where experiences are embodied and fluid.
+From our body’s perspective, everything happens simultaneously.

-Thinking: This level – n=3 - has the most energy and involves selective, externally-focused attention.
+Thinking: This level – n=3 - uses the most energy and involves selective, externally focused attention.
 Thinking or cognition at this level creates a vector field that orients toward objectivity and analysis.
-Thinking is deliberate, structured, and aims to solve problems or achieve specific goals.
+Thinking is directive, deliberate, structured, and aims to solve problems or achieve specific goals.
 We observe our thoughts with focused attention.

 Emotional Wounds Confuse and Disrupt

 Emotional wounds can severely disrupt the natural fluidity and balance within us, leading to an excessive expenditure of energy.
-These wounds often force us into a constant state of adaptation to the pain that is triggered by various situations.
-In an effort to keep this pain from surfacing, many people resort to repression and suppression, which demands significant cognitive and emotional energy.
-This seemingly perpetual struggle prevents a smooth transformation between the tangible (thinking) and intangible (feeling), making it challenging to maintain a harmonious superposition (n=2).
+These wounds often force us into a constant state of adaptation to the pain that can be triggered by various situations.
+In an effort to keep this pain from surfacing, many people resort to repression and suppression, adaptations which demand significant cognitive and emotional energy, converting our feelings into directional emotional responses.
+A seemingly perpetual struggle ensues that prevents a smooth transformation between the tangible (thinking) and intangible (feeling), making it challenging to maintain a harmonious superposition (n=2).

 Figure 1: This eXperience Matrix (XM) atomic view of experience shows different energy levels n=1,2, …3 and how these are driven by respectively appreciating, superposing (embodying), and observing.
 Witnessing is a zero-reference, relative to which attention converges, diverges, or superposes.
 An important discovery has been that attention is fundamentally multimodal, meaning it can be [selective AND/OR non-selective].
 This determines whether attention is either concentrated AND/OR open.
 When we are in survival mode, attention is mostly selective or concentrated.
 Relative to the witness perspective, the zero-reference, the different modes of attention and all the experiences that these activate and deactivate, will co-occur.
 We say that all of these experiences are in a superposition of states.